Donald Trump Will Leave Peacefully If He Loses Because He ‘Hates’ Being President, Ex-Official Says

 “I think I am in the contrarian camp.
 Everyone says he isn’t going to go quietly and that there is going to be a shootout over this, and stuff like that – but that isn’t Trump’s personality,” he explained.

-Scaramucci said that the biggest surprise out of all of the president’s behavior so far has been that he didn’t step down after being impeached.
+Scaramucci said that the biggest surprise out of all the president’s behavior so far has been that he didn’t step down after being impeached.

-A recent poll showed that half of Trump supporters think that he should refuse to accept the result if the final tally shows him as losing to Joe Biden, as The Inquisitr previously reported.
+A recent poll showed that half of Trump supporters think that he should refuse to accept the result if the final tally shows him losing to Joe Biden, as The Inquisitr previously reported.